-After Conducting the Lessons:
+After Conducting the Lesson:

-- Draw students' attention to the picture graph.
-Using data from all four days, find the difference in the pile of books from Monday to Thursday.
-How much of a difference was there in the amount of trash generated on Monday compared to the amount generated on Thursday?
-Ask the following questions and show students how they can find the answers by reading the picture graph. - On which day did the class have the most amount of trash?
+- Using the data recorded on the Data Table conduct a whole group activity to transfer the information from the table to a pictograph.
+Use a book as the symbol to represent the numbers for the pictograph, and a key of 1, 2 or 5 to stand for the value of each symbol. - Discuss with students what the pictograph indicates.
+Ask the following questions and show students how they can find the answers by reading the pictograph. - On which day did the class have the most amount of trash?
 How do we know?
-Count the number of books aloud with the class.
-Show the pile. - On which day did the class have the least amount of trash?
-How do we know?
-Count the number of books aloud with the class.
-Show a second pile and place in next to the first. - What conclusions can we draw from the pictograph?
-Was the class successful in reducing the amount of trash they threw away each day? - Students will reproduce the picture graph and use it as a tool to explain to their parents how successful National Green Week was in their class.
+(Number of books) - On which day did the class have the least amount of trash?
+How do we know? - What conclusions can we draw from the pictograph?
+Was the class successful in reducing the amount of trash they threw away each day? - Students will reproduce the pictograph and use it as a tool to explain to their parents how successful National Green Week was in their class.